-B. "Strike anywhere" or matches and non-safety unsheathed cigarette and torch lighters are prohibited around the plant.
+B. "Strike anywhere" or non-safety matches and unsheathed cigarette and torch lighters are prohibited around the plant.

 C. Smoking is prohibited within the plant yard, while driving delivery equipment, and during the delivery of products.
-Watch for smoking on the part of customers or the public and courteously warn them of the danger.
+Watch for smoking on the part of customers or the public and courtesously warn them of the danger.